Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 While these are the basic mechanics of the job, the gritty details that you find in your own clinical SUD counseling position will depend on the population and problems you choose to work with.

-Identifying Co-Occuring Mental Health Problems is at the Core of Clinical Substance Use Disorder Counseling
+Identifying Co-Occurring Mental Health Problems is at the Core of Clinical Substance Use Disorder Counseling

 Clinical addiction counseling jobs may all fall into the eight dimensions SAMHSA outlines, but the reality on the ground can be very different from position to position.